Overview of the social care sector

 Social care is the term used to describe the personal care given by public or private organisations to help people in society who need specialised assistance to live a comfortable, healthy, fulfilling life.

-Services aim to provide care for and protect society's most vulnerable and this could include children, young people, adults or the elderly.
+Services aim to provide care for and protect society's most vulnerable and this could include the elderly, adults, young people, children or families.

 What areas of social care can I work in?

-Employment opportunities in the social care sector can be grouped into:
+Employment opportunities in the social care sector, also known as the care sector, can be grouped into:

 - advice and guidance